-Movement disorders are a subset of neurological diseases that impair a person's ability to control movements.
-They result from abnormal function in a group of brain cells called the basal ganglia (or basal nuclei) that are responsible for controlling movement.
-People with movement disorders exhibit either the inability to produce and control voluntary movements or the inability to stop unwanted involuntary movements.
+Movement disorders are a subset of neurological diseases that impair your ability to control the movements you make.
+They result from abnormal function in a group of cells in your brain called the basal ganglia (or basal nuclei) that are responsible for controlling your movements.
+If you have a movement disorder, you might exhibit either the inability to produce and control voluntary movements or the inability to stop unwanted involuntary movements.

 Movement disorders treated at the Muhammad Ali Parkinson's Center and Movement Disorders Clinic include: